rwinkhart/sshyp/README.md

 ![sshyp](https://github.com/rwinkhart/sshyp/blob/main/extra/sshyp-linux-banner.png)

-A very simple self-hosted, synchronized password manager for UNIX(-like) systems (currently Haiku/FreeBSD/Linux).
-Alternative to (and compatible with) pass/password-store.
+sshyp is a very simple self-hosted, synchronized password manager for UNIX(-like) systems (currently Haiku/FreeBSD/Linux).

-Compatible with entries created by pass/password-store.
+sshyp is compatible with entries created by pass/password-store, as its original goal was to be like pass/password-store, but far more user-friendly to synchronize with a self-hosted server.

-The only password-store compatible CLI password manager available for Haiku.
+sshyp is (as of writing) the only password-store compatible CLI password manager available for Haiku.

-"sshyp" stands for "sshync passwords", or "ssh sync passwords".
+sshyp makes use of a custom sftp wrapper, called sshync (ssh+sync), to reliably sync user entries with a local or remote server.

-"sshync" is the custom syncing backend (based on sftp) used by "sshyp".
+The name "sshyp" is a combination of its syncing library, "sshync", and "passwords".

 # WARNING
 It is your responsibility to assess the security and stability of "sshyp" before using it and ensure it meets your needs.